Dudeman85/AmongusFinder5000/README.md

 To match the template, it is slid across every pixel of the source and evaluated at every pixel position.
 Therefore this can be a somewhat costly operation if working with multiple very large templates or sources.

+## Todo
+- Change the search method to go through image seperately for each template (maybe not mirrored, should calculate performance difference)
+- Fix problem with different sized templates
+- Fix the identifier for the main color
+- Improve catalogue arrangement and crop functions
+- Get coffee
+- Add support for multiple main colors
+- Add handling for normalized importance values
+- Add naive bayes, or other classifiers for handling importance values
+- Figure out how uncommented stuff works andthe comment it

 Thanks to Lode Vandevenne for [LodePNG](https://github.com/lvandeve/lodepng)